Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Generalized Winding Numbers

 We begin by reviewing the formal description of a generalized winding number in $\mathbb{R}^2$.
 Given an oriented curve $\Gamma \subset \mathbb{R}^2$ and query point ${q} \in \mathbb{R}^2 \setminus \Gamma$, the winding number $w$ describes the (potentially incomplete) number of times the curve travels counterclockwise around the point.
 In the case where $\Gamma$ is a closed curve, the scalar field $w_\Gamma({q})$ is integer-valued, and induces a partition of $\mathbb{R}^2$ that can be interpreted as containment in the region bounded by $\Gamma$.
-In the following discussion, it is notationally convenient to assume that the query point $q$ is located at the origin, and that the curve $\Gamma$ is similarly translated by $q$, as the scalar field is invariant to such global translations.
-When $\Gamma$ is piecewise linear, i.e. $\Gamma = \cup_i L_i$, the winding number at $q$ can be computed as the sum of \textit{signed} angles $\theta_i$ subtended by each linear component $L_i$, given by
+In the following discussion, it is notationally convenient to assume that the query point is located at the origin, and that the curve $\Gamma$ has been appropriately translated by $q$.
+The scalar field is invariant to such global translations, and so the winding number of $\Gamma$ at $q$, $w_{\Gamma}(q)$, is identical to the winding number at the origin after translating the curve, $w_{\Gamma-q}(0)$.